-Google Analyticator – Ronald Heft – Google Analytics is a great tool for gathering information about visitors to your website.
+Google Analyticator – Ronald Heft (SumoMe) – Google Analytics is a great tool for gathering information about visitors to your website.
 This plugin for WordPress makes adding the tracking code a snap.
 Extra features include the ability to exclude logged in users, based on permission levels.
-Also adds access to stats right in your admin dashboard.
+It also adds access to stats right in your admin dashboard.

 Google XML Sitemaps – Arne Brachhold – Don’t let the name fool you, this plugin does XML sitemap submission for a wide range of search engines, all with a few clicks.
 Submitting sitemaps is an important part of SEO for any site.
 The fact this tool does it with so little effort is a great time saver.

 Contact Form 7 – Takayuki Miyoshi – I tried many contact forms for WordPress until I found this one.
-Clean simple interface, with no extra fluff features (like Ajax pop ups) that would randomly break.
-You want your contact form to make it easy for visitors to your website to reach you, look no further then this plugin.
+Clean simple interface, with no extra fluff features (like Ajax pop-ups) that would randomly break.
+You want your contact form to make it easy for visitors to your website to reach you, look no further than this plugin.

 Notepad++ – Don Ho and Team – I do most of my programming in a cygwin or linux environment.
 But every so often I have to do things on a Windows machine, which Notepad++ has made less painful.
-Quick and feature rich it makes a great C, C++, HTML and PHP editor.
-Wish I could same the same thing for most other Windows programs.
+Quick and feature-rich it makes a great C, C++, HTML and PHP editor.
+I wish I could same the same thing for most other Windows programs.